Apostille Documents

 Documents

-What this means is the Texas Secretary of State corporations unit department will only issue Texas apostille certificates or Texas authentication certificates on corporate documents that were filed by you or your company in the past and a state file number has been issued on them already.
+What this means is the Texas Secretary of State corporations department will only issue Texas apostille certificates on corporate documents that were filed by you or your company in the past and a Texas SOS file number has already been issued to you and/or your company by the Texas Secretary of State.